-- 2. The surfacing or overflow of sewage from the wastewater treatment and disposal system at any time and at any location and the direct or indirect discharge of wastes to waters of the State (including storm drains, groundwater or surface water drainage courses) is prohibited. - 33 diam Installation of construction of any part of the small commercial and multifamily sewage disposal systems within 150 feet of any water well is prohibited. - 4.
-New installation or construction, from and after the effective date of this Order, of any part of the small commercial and multifamily sewage disposal system within 100 feet of any stream, channel, or other watercourse, or water body, is valitali Mothe applytability egypteisere is heli Bilani Pilitan. - 5.
+- Any additional hookups to the small commercial and multifamily sewage disposal systems system without prior written approval from the Regional Board Executive Officer are prohibited. - The surfacing or overflow of sewage from the wastewater treatment and disposal system at any time and at any location and the direct or indirect discharge of wastes to waters of the State (including storm drains, groundwater or surface water drainage courses) is prohibited. - 3.
+Installation or construction of any part of the small commercial and multifamily sewage disposal systems within 150 feet of any water well is prohibited. - 4.
+New installation or construction, from and after the effective date of this Order, of any part of the small commercial and multifamily sewage disposal system within 100 feet of any stream, channel, or other watercourse, or water body, is prohibited. - 5.
 No part of the wastewater treatment and disposal system shall extend to a depth where wastes may deleteriously affect an aquifer that is usable for domestic purposes.
 In no case may the seepage pit or leach field extend to within 10 feet of the zone of historic or anticipated high ground water level.
 The Discharger must submit certification that the seepage pits or leach fields meet this requirement.
-In areas of shallow groundwater and coastal areas where a minimum of 10 feet of vertical separation between the bottom of the disposal system and the historic or anticipated high ground water level cannot be maintained and the Executive Officer has determined that wastes will not deleteriously affect an aquifer that is usable for domestic purposes, the Executive Officer may, at his discretion, allow the installation and operation of a wastewater treatment and disposal system, provided that the effluent receives additional treatment to include, at a minimum, disinfection to limits specified in Section E. - 6.
-Under no circumstances shall there be a groundwater separation of less than five Teel feel and a series of the series of the - The disposal of wastes in geologically unstable areas or so as to cause earth movement is prohibited.
+In areas of shallow groundwater and coastal areas where a minimum of 10 feet of vertical separation between the bottom of the disposal system and the historic or anticipated high ground water level cannot be maintained and the Executive Officer has determined that wastes will not deleteriously affect an aquifer that is usable for domestic purposes, the Executive Officer may, at his discretion, allow the installation and operation of a wastewater treatment and disposal system, provided that the effluent receives additional treatment to include, at a minimum, disinfection to limits specified in Section E. - Under no circumstances shall there be a groundwater separation of less than five feet. - 7.
+The disposal of wastes in geologically unstable areas or so as to cause earth movement is prohibited.